District-Scale Silver-Gold in Mexico

 Kingsmen’s broader technical team brings deep in-country experience and the operational discipline needed to advance the district’s full discovery potential.
 You can meet the full KNG team here.

-So let’s dive in as Emerson walks us through what these early results are revealing about Las Coloradas — and how KNG is gearing up for more district-scale exploration and discovery-focused drilling across multiple targets in 2026.
+So let’s dive in as Emerson walks us through what these early results are revealing about Las Coloradas — and how KNG is gearing up for more district-scale exploration and discovery-focused drilling across multiple projects in 2026.

 Gerardo Del Real